Close

 Let’s explain what the core and theme mixins do.
 The core mixin takes care of some configurations, like adding enhanced accessibility(e.g. colors suitable for color blind users) and printing styles for all components.
 The theme mixin includes each individual component style (bar the ones listed as excluded) and configures the palette, schema, elevations, and roundness that is not listed in the $exclude list of components.

-Including core and typography before theme is essential.
-The core and typography mixins provide all base definitions needed for the theme mixin to work correctly.
+Including core before theme is essential.
+The core mixins provide all base definitions needed for the theme mixin to work correctly.

 Excluding Components